newcat/baklavajs/README.md

 * **Engine**: Provides functions to run calculations with the graph.
 * **Interface Types**: Adds types to node interfaces and allowing connections only between types that you want to.
 It can also automatically convert values from one type to another.
 * **Vue Renderer**: Displays the editor in the browser using VueJS
-* **Vue Options**: Adds predefined node options in Baklava style
+* **Themes**: A collection of pre-built themes for BaklavaJS

 There is also the `baklavajs` package, which contains the core package as well as all plugins.

 ## Getting Started & Documentation
-You can find the documentation here: https://newcat.github.io/baklavajs
+You can find the documentation here: https://v2.baklava.tech